Automatic translation by Google Translate.We cannot guarantee that it is accurate.

 Decor overlay

-The international MA programme in composition enables the student to develop his/her artistic and theoretic activity in a creative and critical environment, with acces to the staff's wide professional experience and theoretic knowledge, and supported by an inspiring learning community.
+The international MA Programs in composition enables the student to develop his/her artistic and theoretical activity in a stimulating creative and critical environment, with access to the staff's wide professional experience and theory knowledge and supported by an inspiring learning community.

 • Open for applications